ShamAhmad2022/reading-notes/README9.md

 # Authentication

-It's really very important for me to know more about ACL and RBAC in order to be able to build more secured websites
+It's really very important for me to know more about Authentication so I can built more secured apps, and to protect the databse and the data

 ## Securing Passwords